 5. The institution assures the effectiveness of its human resources by evaluating all personnel systematically and at stated intervals.
-The institution establishes written criteria for evaluating all personnel, including performance of assigned duties and participation in institutional responsibilities and other activities appropriate to their
+The institution establishes written criteria for evaluating all personnel, including performance of assigned duties and participation in institutional responsibilities and other activities appropriate to their expertise.
+Evaluation processes seek to assess effectiveness of personnel and encourage improvement.
+Actions taken following evaluations are formal, timely, and documented.

 Performance evaluations follow policies, procedures, collective bargaining agreements, and employee handbooks.
 The District PCTS division oversees the coordination and implementation of employee evaluations.
 Evaluations guide improvement and increase effectiveness through timely performance feedback and linking criteria to successful performance.
-Article XV - Evaluation of Faculty of the AFT Faculty Collective Bargaining Agreement (IIIA51) codifies faculty criteria.
+Article XV - Evaluation of Faculty of the AFT Faculty Collective Bargaining Agreement (III.A.5-1) codifies faculty criteria.
 Annual student evaluations are mandatory.
 Teaching faculty are reviewed using fifteen criteria within five domains.
 All faculty are evaluated using the same evaluation instruments regardless of course modality.

-Evaluation procedures for classified professionals are codified in Article XVI of the AFT Guild, Local 1931 American Federation of Teachers AFL-CIO Classified Staff Bargaining Unit Agreement (IIIA52).
-Unit members are evaluated using the Performance Appraisal Report Form, which includes a self-appraisal and supervisor/manager appraisal (IIIA53).
+Evaluation procedures for classified professionals are codified in Article XVI of the AFT Guild, Local 1931 American Federation of Teachers AFL-CIO Classified Staff Bargaining Unit Agreement (III.A.5-2).
+Unit members are evaluated using the Performance Appraisal Report Form, which includes a self-appraisal and supervisor/manager appraisal (III.A.5-3).

-Procedures for supervisory and professional employees are outlined in Chapter XVIII of the Supervisory and Professional Administrators Association Handbook ($\underline{IIIA5^4}$), utilizing a standard evaluation instrument and adhering to stated timelines ($\underline{IIIA5^5}$).
+Procedures for supervisory and professional employees are outlined in Chapter XVIII of the Supervisory and Professional Administrators Association Handbook (III.A.5-4), utilizing a standard evaluation instrument and adhering to stated timelines.

 Management employees are evaluated using a 365-survey process outlined in Chapter XVII and Appendix 4-A of the Management Employees Handbook.
 Surveys include twenty-three elements.
-The comprehensive evaluation is completed consistent with the guidelines in the Management Employees Handbook (IIIA56).
+The comprehensive evaluation is completed consistent with the guidelines in the Management Employees Handbook (III.A.5-5).